55th IEEE Semiconductor Interface Specialists Conference

 This year, SISC will be held as a fully in-person event.

-The program includes talks and poster presentations (theory and experiment) on the role of materials and their interfaces on performance and reliability of:
+The program includes talks and poster presentations (theory and experiment) on the role of materials, interfaces, and defects on performance and reliability of:

 • Logic Devices for future technology nodes (Nanosheet, CFET, VFET, etc.),